-Excavating the land for your construction project is the part where soil or earth is removed from the construction site.
-During the excavation process, it doesn't always mean just that soil is removed.
-Fill could be brought in to help fill in low spots to make sure that the structure is built on a level surface.
+Excavating the land for your construction project is the part where soil or earth is removed, usually with the use of heavy equipment like bulldozers, backhoes, and dump trucks, from the construction site.
+The excavation process isn't always about the removal of soil.
+Fill could be brought in to help fill in low spots to make sure that the structure is being built on a level surface.

 Many state and local government statutes must be followed during the site development and excavation process for sediment and erosion control.

-Some things that need to be taken into consideration for the sediment and erosion control purposes are as follows:
+What are some things that need to be taken into consideration for the sediment and erosion control?

 When hiring an excavation company, you want to make sure that not only do they have the right equipment, but also quality equipment.
 The company needs to have the right equipment for the right job.
 While the quality of the equipment may seem like something, you wouldn't consider it can be an important piece when hiring a company.
-If the company's equipment isn't kept in good working order, it could cause slowdowns or even work stoppages on your site development, which slows down your entire project.
+Why is it important for the excavating equipment to be in good working order?
+If the company's equipment isn't maintained, it could cause slowdowns or even work stoppages on your site development, which slows down your entire project.